golang-leipzig/1brc-in-go/README.md

 sys     0m5.419s
 ```

-With the compressed baseline in 1TB you fould fit about 270B rows and process
+With the compressed baseline 1TB of data would fit about 270B rows and process
-them in less than 3 hours (162min).
+them in about 3 hours (162min).

 ## Implementations